bodziosamolot/sourceGenerators/article.md

 Source generators are the topic of this article.
 If we want to build a knowledge base to work with them it is worth mentioning the mechanism they are derived from.
 Namely: analyzers.
 They use the same concepts of syntax trees and compilation to inspect the code.
-They allow to report Diagnostics through the use of [DiagnosticAnalyzer](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostics.diagnosticanalyzer?view=roslyn-dotnet-4.1.0).
+They allow to report diagnostics through the use of [DiagnosticAnalyzer](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostics.diagnosticanalyzer?view=roslyn-dotnet-4.1.0).
 Diagnostics are those very helpful squiggles that we get in our IDE everytime we do something fishy.
-The other helpful feature of the IDE enabled by Analyzers are Code Fixes.
+The other helpful feature of the IDE enabled by analyzers are code fixes.
 They are implemented with [CodeFixProvider](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.codefixes.codefixprovider?view=roslyn-dotnet-4.1.0) which allows us to get useful suggestions on how to fix problems.
-A source generator is an unusual Analyzer which apart from inspecting code, produces it based on the results of that inspection.
+A source generator is an unusual analyzer which apart from inspecting code, produces it based on the results of that inspection.

 ## Types of Source Generators